josemacenteno/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image_new_1] ![alt text][image_new_17] ![alt text][image_new_18]
 ![alt text][image_new_28] ![alt text][image_new_38]

 I got all the images from Google Maps.
 I think the contrast is pretty good on all of them.
+I basically walked around Berlin downtown on street view and captured the first 5 signs I found that had a corresponding class in the dataset analyzed.

-The first image may be diffucult.
-The 3 is very clearly marked and the contrast is better than most training images, but the validation set reported problems to classify speed limit images in general.
+From the new images The first one may be diffucult.
+The 3 is very clearly marked and the contrast is better than most training images, but the testing set reported problems to classify some speed limit images.

 The fourth image might me difficult to classify since the figure in the middle has a lot of details, and there are many similar triangular images.
-It seems like 32x32 pixels is not enough to describe the figure in detail.
+It seems like 32x32 pixels is not enough to describe the figure in enough detail.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-Identify where in your code predictions were made.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+I

-The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.
+The code for making predictions on my final model is located in the fiftinth cell of the Ipython notebook.

 Here are the results of the prediction: